margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 * Learned about the idea of taking bold risks and "failing big" in an improv class, and how improv relates to entrepreneurship
 * Interested in creating art with trash
 * Exploring the idea of "filter" for art, and copying vs. creating. vs original
+* Appreciate the way multiple people turn to the same things in nature to photograph, sketch, paint, or appreciate
+* Apreciate how music expresses feelings that multiple people have

 ## Nature ##
 *I believe* nature allows a simpler and fuller life [in 2009, 2010]